denis-stepanov/advent/README.md

 ![AdVent Workflow](https://user-images.githubusercontent.com/22733222/180874326-85a9d62a-3681-4ad0-b29a-7d356529fe8d.png)

-AdVent is added in parallel (path in orange), using same or similar tools for mute.
+AdVent is added in parallel (path in orange), using the same or similar tools for mute.
 The main difference is the audio source.
-It should be different from the one that person hears, because AdVent needs to continue listening while the sound is muted.
-This is required to be able to unmute later on.
+The source should be different from the one that person hears, because AdVent needs to continue listening while the sound is muted.
+Obviously, this is required to be able to unmute later on.
 This is why a microphone is generally not a good source; it is better to feed something not affected by the `Mute` button of a TV.
 S/PDIF digital output of the TV is one good candidate.

 ### Streaming Problem